 I am sure, if you are a Gmail user, your inbox folder or email archive folder always looks cluttered.
 Why?
 We are rarely bothered about deleting messages we no longer require.
-That said, most email programs and services allow you to sort email messages by particular sender and delete them if present in bulk.
-Today, we will see how to mass delete all emails in bulk, at once, from one particular or specific sender in Gmail.
+That said, most email programs and services allow you to sort email messages by a particular sender and delete them if present in bulk.
+Today, we will see how to delete all emails at once from one specific sender in Gmail.

 Read next: How to block a sender or contact from sending emails in Gmail or Outlook.com.